axelvaldez/radical-companies/_posts/model/2023-02-21-from-capital-to-contributions.markdown

 </div>

 <h1>&nbsp;</h1>
  <p>I don&rsquo;t know what is the alternative to capitalism.
-What I do know is to how to transform capital-based ownership to co-ownership, based on contributions recognized by the the social circle.</p>
+What I do know is to how to transform capital-based ownership to co-ownership, based on contributions recognized by your peers.</p>

 <h1 class="_section">RELATED</h1>
  <ul>